-Maximilian Müller is a PhD Student in Computer and Information Science at Linnaeus University, Sweden, since May 2013.
+Maximilian Müller is a research assistant in Computer and Information Science at Linnaeus University, Sweden, since May 2013.
 He is also a member of CeLeKT at the Media Technology department since October 2011 where he has spent an internship and written his Master’s thesis with the research group.
 Maximilian holds a MSc in Media Informatics from the University of Applied Sciences (Beuth Hochschule) Berlin, Germany, and he completed a BEng in Information Technology at the University of Applied Sciences (HAWK) Göttingen, Germany.
 Currently, his research projects are centred around interactive digital public displays.
 This divides into both the development of applications and systems as well as the subsequent evaluation of the technology once applied.
 In addition, he has interests in the fields of interactive systems design including multi-touch surfaces, large screen environments and mobile devices on the one hand and novel interaction technologies, pervasive computing and conceptual HCI (Human-Computer Interaction) frameworks on the other.

 Article in journal (Refereed)

 - Vogel, B., Kurti, A., Milrad, M., Johansson, E., Müller, M. (2014).
 Mobile Inquiry Learning in Sweden : Development Insights on Interoperability, Extensibility and Sustainability of the LETS GO Software System.
 Educational Technology & Society.
 17. 43-57.

 Conference paper (Refereed)

 - Müller, M., Alissandrakis, A., Otero, N. (2016).
 There is more to come : Anticipating content on interactive public displays through timer animations.
 PerDis 2016 : Proceedings of the 5th ACM International Symposium on Pervasive Displays.
 247-248.